-R10 - R13 10k
+R10 - R15 10k

-D1, D2 3mm Red LED
+D1, D6 3mm Red LED

-D3, D4 3mm Orange LED
+D2 - D5 3mm Orange LED

-- The Red LEDs D1 and D2 are the indicator LEDs, and should be mounted facing forwards with a slight bend in the leads. - The Orange LEDs are mounted with the head bent to face forwards, one above the other. - be careful to get the LEDs the right way round.
+- The Red LEDs D1 and D6 are the indicator LEDs, and should be mounted facing forwards with a slight bend in the leads. - The Orange LEDs are mounted with the head bent to face forwards, one above the other. - be careful to get the LEDs the right way round.
 The silk screen shows you the side with the "flat" on it.
 (See hint below). - Some LEDs do not have an easy to identify flat on the side of them.
 In this case, the short lead is the one that has the flat on it.
-(See hint below). - Bend the head of the orange LEDs over so that they shine forwards between the tubes.
+(See hint below). - Bend the head of the orange LEDs over so that they shine forwards between the tubes. - It does not matter which way round the PDR is mounted, it is not polarised.